syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% endtabs %}

-## Display intellisence by custom key combination
+## Display intellisense by custom key combination

 You can use the KeyBinder and assign a new key to the `ContextChoice` string command.